anshulkhare7/ProgrammingPuzzles/ResponseTimeout/README.md

 The timeout threshold for every event is 3 sec.

 Write code to call out the timedout services **as earliest as possible**

+# Solution

+1. Maintain a HashMap with eventId as key and a Blocking queue.
+2. One thread will read the data from the log stream and insert/delete it from a Blocking queue.
+As a start event is published, it's added to the queue and inserted into the Map.
+3. Another thread dequeues from the list.
+On each dequeueing step —
+    - If the `now - timestamp > 3000`, call out **Timeout** and remove it from the Map.
+    — Else, sleep for `timstamp + 3000 - now`